thomasbuddyman/pillars/style/sass/README.md

 ===

 * Use `//` for comment blocks not `/* */`. (`//` at the beginning of a line marks a comment in Sass.
-It won't go into the processed and minified stylesheet we push it to production.)
+It won't go into the processed and minified stylesheet which we put to production.)
-* Avoid inline comments.
+* Avoid inline comments--use new lines for comments.

 ##Variables and such